judithpatudith/blog/content/posts/github-pr-tips.md

 ## 7. Commit message formatting.

 Some repos have guidance on how to format your commit messages.
 Depending on the way that repo maintainers merge your PR, these rules may apply to every commit message or only the last one, which GitHub generates from the subject and description you add in the GUI.
 If you aren't sure how to format your commit messages for a project, ask a maintainer.
+If the repo doesn't have any guidelines just write an informative message keeping your reviewer's point of view in mind, or follow the [conventional commit specification](https://www.conventionalcommits.org/en/v1.0.0-beta.3/#specification) for bonus points.

 # Notes on etiquette.